cesanta/mongoose/docs/README.md

 Wake up an event manager that sleeps in `mg_mgr_poll()` call.
 This function must be called from a separate task/thread.
 A calling thread can pass some specific data to the IO thread via `buf`, `len`.
-There is a limitation on the data size that can be sent: first, it is `MG_IO_MAX` build constant, and second, it is a maximum UDP datagram size, which is 64KiB.
+The maximum value of `len` is limited by a maximum UDP datagram size, which is 64KiB.
 If you need to send a large data to the Mongoose thread, `malloc()` the data and send a pointer to it, not the data itself.
 The receiving event handler can receive a pointer, send a response, and call `free()`.
 Parameters: